dgasmith/gau2grid/README.md

 This code was inspired by a number of folks and quite a few provided excellent advice.

  - Daniel G. A. Smith - Code author
- - Rob M. Parrish - Original collocation code
+ - Rob M. Parrish - Author of the Psi4 section which contains the original equations
+ - Lori A. Burns - CMake, building, and library linking
  - Andy C. Simmonett - RSH coefficients
- - Lori A. Burns - CMake, building, and library linking
  - Ben Pritchard - Generator and vectorization recommendations